northeastern-rc/rc-public-documentation/docs/source/_developers/primer.md

   - Read our comprehensive installation guide.
 :::

-- Check Links: Regularly verify that all external links in your documentation are valid and update any changes.
-- Cross-References: Use cross-references to link to other sections of your documentation.
-This can help readers find related content quickly.
 - Attribution: If you're citing external sources or using someone else's work (e.g., images, code snippets), attribute the source correctly.

 ##  Images and Diagrams